meshcloud/meshcloud-docs/docs/cloudfoundry.services.md

+---
+id: cloudfoundry.services
-# Services
+title: Services
+---

 Services on our PaaS offering enable application developers to easily bind their applications to Databases, Document Stores, Queuing and other backend Services.
+As you may know, containers are stateless.
+However, most applications, require some persistent components, such as databases or message queues.
+With our Cloud Foundry Service Brokers you are able to bind persistent services to your stateless application.

 ## Cloud Foundry Marketplace